-With patience, you can bake chocolate chip cookies that are crisp on the outside and chewy on the inside – a combination of textures that is cookie perfection.
-Mix the dough, scoop into large balls, then put them into an air-tight container for a rest in the refrigerator.
-If you absolutely cannot wait, bake a few; they’ll be good, but won’t give you the magic crispy + chewy.
-For that, my friend, you’ve got to wait at a day or two, but three is even better.
+With patience, you can bake chocolate chip cookies that are crisp on the outside and chewy on the inside, a combination of textures that is cookie perfection.
+The key is to mix the dough and let it rest in the refrigerator—one day, two days, three is even better.

 My recipe is adapted from the original “New York Times Chocolate Chip Cookie“, a spectacular creation, but heavy on the chocolate for me, so I used about half as much.
 I’m a fan of Guittard Extra Dark 63% chips and the Guittard Bittersweet block available in chunks at the Co-Op.